Healthcare research and forensic analytics

 The work takes a few specific forms.

 Independent transaction diligence.
 When an investor, acquirer, or health system is evaluating or recapitalizing an ASC, physician, or dental platform, or a hospital-physician partnership, I provide the structural read that no party with a stake in closing can: whether the control, economics, and governance operate as the transaction represents, and how the arrangement is likely to behave once the founding clinicians are paid out and the terms are tested.
-The work product is a written assessment of where representation and operational reality diverge.
+The work product is a written assessment of where representation and operational reality diverge, framed for a deal team to act on — the divergences that warrant a price adjustment, an escrow, a covenant, or a closer look — and scoped to the diligence timeline.

 Pre-signing structural review.
 When counsel or a counterparty is finalizing an ASC, MSO, joint-venture, or value-based arrangement, I read the documents against the operational reality they produce, locating the specific points at which the reserved powers, compensation, exit, and cash-flow terms depart from what the agreement represents.
 The review is delivered before signature, while the terms can still change.